For more information on many of these terms see http://www.pcwebopedia.com/

 Cobol - a third level programming language designed for business applications.

 Code - statements written in a programming language which are the computer is capable of executing to perform a function.
+Can also be the "tags" in html.

-Cold boot - Turning on a computer and having it run through all the start up procedures needed before it can be used.
+Cold boot - Turning on a computer (Booting) and having it run through all the start up procedures needed before it can be used.
 As opposed to a warm boot in which case the computer is restarted without turning it off.

-Collective intelligence - knowledge and understanding that emerges from large groups of people.
+Collective Intelligence - knowledge and understanding that emerges from large groups of people.

 Community Health Information Network (CHIN) - a network of integrated health records of selected data for a community.
 When a CHIN is functional, the information would be available to healthcare providers such as hospitals, clinics, nursing homes and other health interested organizations such as public health, social services, employers and educational institutions.

 Compatibility - the ability of parts of a computer to work together.
 It may refer to the ability of an operating system to work with user created files or the ability of an application program to work with files created with a later version of the same program.
 For example, files created on a Macintosh computer and saved in their native format are not compatible with any applications on a PC.
+See backward compatibility.

 Compile - part of the process of converting a program not written in the lowest level language (machine language) to machine language so it can be run by the computer.
 Programming languages are referred to as source code, while the final product is machine language.
 For programs in all languages except Java this is done before the program is distributed.
 With Java the computer compiles the program as it is run meaning that it will work with any operating system.